Motown: Beginnings of Motown

 Smokey Robinson became the vice president of the company (and later named his daughter "Tamla" and his son "Berry").
 Several of Gordy's family members, including his father Berry Sr., brothers Robert and George, and sister Esther, were given key roles in the company.
 By the middle of the decade, Gwen and Anna Gordy had joined the label in administrative positions as well.
 Gordy's partner at the time (and wife from 1960 to 1964), Raynoma Liles, also played a key role in the early days of Motown, leading the company's first session group, The Rayber Voices, and overseeing Jobete.

 West Grand Boulevard

-As mentioned above, in 1959, Gordy purchased the property that would become Motown's Hitsville U.S.A. studio.
+The studio that Gordy purchased in 1959 would become Motown's Hitsville U.S.A. studio.
 The photography studio located in the back of the property was modified into a small recording studio, and the Gordys moved into the second-floor living quarters.
 Within seven years, Motown would occupy seven additional neighboring houses: